martialsystems/graphforge-showcase/docs/architecture.md

 ## Why not just X?

-Interviewers often ask why this is not “just” some other tool.
+Critics often ask why this is not “just” some other tool.
 Short answers:

 - **A pile of if-statements / a script.** Works until topology and gates grow.
 Here, allowed steps, state shape, and laws are first-class structure.